avipowar/DevTinder/README.md

     - expire cookie and token will be set
     - write helper function for token in userModel
     - write helper function for password

+# EP: 11 Diving into the APIs and Express Router

+    - Think APIs for your devTinder Application

+    - EXPRESS ROUTER
+        - create a route for APIs using express router